Past Actions and Events

 Tata steel emits 8% of all the GHG in The Netherlands: the largest emitter in the country.
 In addition, 150,000 people live under Tata’s toxic smoke.
 RIVM and GGD both conclude there is a link between the (up to 51%) higher incidence of lung cancer and other diseases in the area, and the toxic emissions from Tata Steel.
 Tata’s plans to reduce the pollution are inadequate and therefore unacceptable.
 We joined both the action and the support demo.

-Stop fossil subsidies, joining and supporting the action organized by Extinction Rebellion
+May 27: Stop fossil subsidies, joining and supporting the action organized by Extinction Rebellion

 The government spends billions every year in fossil subsidies.
 For more than 2 years, Extinction Rebellion has been campaigning for taxpayer money to stop supporting the fossil industry.
 In the last months, this campaign culminated in repeated blockades of the A12, between the Ministry for Economic Affairs and Climate and the Dutch Parliament.
 We supported and joined their action in January as well as March to highlight that even if their tactics are controversial, Extinction Rebellion’s demands are more aligned with the science than the actions of the Dutch government.